Information about Namibia

 Telephone system: (general assessment) good system; core fiber-optic network links most centers and connections are now digital.
 Multiple mobile-cellular providers.
 Country code - 264;

-Read more about Namibia on the CIA Fact book.
+Read more about Namibia on the CIA World fact book.